urob/zmk-unicode/README.md

 ### 3. Selecting an input system on the keyboard

-There are six configurable input systems (see below for details).
-The initial input system (selected when the keyboard starts up) is defined by adding the following outside the root node to the keymap.
+There are six configurable input systems (see below for descriptions and further customization options).
+The _initial_ input system (selected when the keyboard starts up) is defined by adding the following outside the root node to the keymap.
 For instance:
 ```c
 &uc_input {